schappim/mBot-Gitbook/section-3-chapter-13-a-quick-look-at-scratch-on-mblock.md

 Let's modify the existing program so that the Panda speaks when you press the space bar on your keyboard.
 First, detach the "Say" block from the Green flag block, and move it somewhere else in the Script area.
 Then, drag the "When space key pressed" block over the "Say" block, and lock it in place.
 Notice that if you click on the text box that currently contains the word "space", you will be able to select one of several other keys, instead of space.
 Select one of them, or just leave the currently selected "space" as your desired key.
 Now, press the space bar on your keyboard.
 Notice that "Hello world" appeared again in a bubble over the Panda, just like in the first program.

 So, what you have learned so far is that in order to start a program you need a trigger.
-You can have more than one programs in your Scripts area, and as long as each one of them has a trigger at the top, you will be able to start them.
+You can have more than one program in your Scripts area, and as long as each one of them has a trigger at the top, you will be able to start them.

 ---